xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 **Let's break it down:**

-All the references below to Dockefile instructions are derived from official Dockerfile Documentation:
+All the references below to Dockerfile instructions are derived from official Dockerfile Documentation:
 <https://docs.docker.com/engine/reference/builder/#known-issues-run>
 {: .notice-warning}